-In college, I drew Univers type at about 13 points for my Intro to Typography class at San Jose State University in California.
-That was hard, especially since I tend to produce a lot of typso.
+In college, I drew Univers type at about 13 points for my Intro to Typography class at Cal State.
+That was hard.
 I also used Letraset® press-on type, which was also tedious, but satisfying to see dark type on a page.
+I do, however, tend to make a lot of typsos.
 That same year, my cohort of art students transitioned to typesetting via Photoshop.
-Gross.
 This corresponded with the emergence of the Grunge movement in typography.
-My International Style-oriented, instructors frowned at the reckless application of type, but to me— it was dynamic, new, and fresh.
+My International Style-oriented instructors frowned at the reckless application of type, but to me— it was dynamic, new, and fresh.

 The instructors were predictably right.
 The principles that International Style espouses are rock-solid and hard to fuck up: Clarity, organization, application of a grid, and legibility are always keen adjectives to a well-designed page, screen, product.